 How to Find the Signal Path

-In the footer, at the bottom of the screen, there is a little colored light--it might be yellow, green, or bright purple.
+In the footer, at the bottom of the screen, there is a little colored light – it might be yellow, green, light blue or bright purple.
 Click that thing.
 It should pop up a little depiction of the path that the audio is taking.
 If you are playing to a hardware device that Roon recognizes, you will also see some information about that product.

 Interpreting Signal Path

-Roon uses four colors to predict the sound quality
+Roon uses four colors to predict the sound quality, read on to see what each color means in context.

 Lossless signal paths are indicated by a bright purple light, and mean exactly what the name implies: that the stream is going from the file to the device without being modified.
 Lossless signal paths are pretty boring--there just isn't much to look at if no-one's touching the audio stream.
 This is one of the more interesting ones possible in Roon, because it identifies